Dabronzo/brain-master-quiz/README.md

 # Brain Master Quiz
 Brain Master Quiz has a goal of recreate the feeling of playing the classic pub quizzes, with different thematic stages.
 The player starts answering questions at the first stage and when all the questions are done will move to the next one, this reats until the last one.
 The player starts with three lives, every wrong question costs one, the challenge is finish the quiz without running out lives.

 The website was developed to be easy to customize the questions.
 Any person with a basic  knowledge of javascript can add more questions or change the number of questions per stage to make their own customize versions of the game.
 Brain Master Quiz is totally responsive, can be played on smartphones and tables to bring some fun everywhere you go.

+# Deployment
+The web site is deployed using the **GitHub** pages -> [Brain Master Quiz](https://dabronzo.github.io/brain-master-quiz/)

 # 1.0 UX Development